openmainframeproject/tac/process/contribution_guidelines.md

 ...
 ````

-Each user who has made the past commits should have thier own <code>Signed-off-by:</code> line in the commit message.
+Each user who has made the past commits should have their own <code>Signed-off-by:</code> line in the commit message.

 This process can be automated using the [DCO Org Check script](https://github.com/jmertic/dco-org-check).

 ### Handling DCO errors using GitHub website commits

-The [Probot: DCO](https://github.com/probot/dco) app requires that the email address and name specifyed in the DCO Signoff match that of the current infortmation from the user making the commit.
-Generally this is handled automatically when using a local git client, but when making contributions from the GitHub website directly this needs to be aligned manually.
+The [Probot: DCO](https://github.com/probot/dco) app requires that the email address and name specified in the DCO Signoff match that of the current information from the user making the commit.
+Generally, this is handled automatically when using a local git client, but when making contributions from the GitHub website directly this needs to be aligned manually.

 If you are using one of the recommended [GitHub UI integrations for adding the signoff automatically]( https://github.com/scottrigby/dco-gh-ui), you will want to ensure that the name and email listed there match that which is in your GitHub profile.